-AR-Safe Haven Helsinki operating under various titles since 2014 has hosted artists including Ramy Essam the famed “voice of Tahrir square” from Cairo, the acclaimed filmmaker and photographer Issa Tuoma from Aleppo (who recently won the London Film Festival and European Film Prize), visual artist Erkan Özgen from Diyabakir/Amed, visual artist and graphic designer Shieko Reto from Kuala Lumpur, El Haqed, the leading political hip-hop artist from Morocco, and Vasyl Cherepanyn who co-organized the Kyiv Biennale 2015 in Ukraine for which Perpetuum Mobile curated the ‘The School of the Displaced’.
+AR-Safe Haven Helsinki, operating under various titles since 2014, has hosted artists including Ramy Essam the famed “voice of Tahrir square” from Cairo, the acclaimed filmmaker and photographer Issa Touma from Aleppo (who recently won the London Film Festival and European Film Prize), visual artist Erkan Özgen from Diyabakir/Amed, visual artist and graphic designer Shieko Reto from Kuala Lumpur, El Haqed, the leading political hip-hop artist from Morocco, and Vasyl Cherepanyn who co-organized the Kyiv Biennale 2015 in Ukraine for which Perpetuum Mobile curated the ‘The School of the Displaced’.

-The length of the residencies vary from 3-12 months.
-There are two Artists at Risk residents hosted at the same time year around.
-The residency includes a monthly grant, apartment/studio, travels, visa and insurance costs, a limited production budget and curatorial and administrative support.
+The length of the residencies vary from three-18 months.
+There are three to four Artists at Risk residents hosted at the same time all year round.
+The residency includes a monthly grant, apartment/studio, travel, visa and insurance costs, a limited production budget and curatorial and administrative support.
 The residency can host a family.

-Perpetuum Mobile develops longer-term thematic projects which come to include conferences, workshops, residencies, small and large exhibitions, festivals, public and street art, publications, films and new formats.
-PM’s longer-term thematic platforms include the Re-Aligned Project, the Perpetual Pavilion, the Perestroika Project, The Arts Assembly, Artists at Risk, Sino-Fi and Mobile Talks.
+Perpetuum Mobile develops longer-term thematic projects which include conferences, workshops, residencies, small and large exhibitions, festivals, public and street art, publications, films and new formats.
+PM’s longer-term thematic platforms include the Re-Aligned Project, the Perpetual Pavilion, the Perestroika Project, The Arts Assembly, Sino-Fi and Mobile Talks.